pldubouilh/webtorrent-webui/docker/README.md

 ```

 * The --cap-add and --device options are only needed for openvpn
-* The two mountpoints with -v are basically mountpoints from your filesystem
+* The two mountpoints with -v are basically mountpoints from your filesyste